TOP

 Bloomberg Symbol MATACNI:LX (USD) MATACGI:LX (GBP)

-Benchmark MSCI China Index
+Benchmark MSCI China All Shares Index

 Geographic Focus China and Taiwan: China includes its administrative and other districts, such as Hong Kong.